Have you ever attend a consumer event to look for leads & clients for your travel business?

 They're not necessarily saying, "Hey, let me look for a bridal show or a consumer event where I can go book a honeymoon or book my family vacation".

-That's not what they're there for most likely, right?
+Booking a trip is not what they're there for most likely, right?

 So we need to figure out WHY they are coming and then meet that need to start building relationships with that audience.